-Alex Todd was named head coach of the Trine men's hockey team, which will launch in the fall of 2017.
+Alex Todd was named head coach of the Trine men's NCAA DIII hockey team in May of 2016, with the team beginning competition in the fall of 2017.

 Todd comes to Trine from the University of Nebraska at Omaha, where he served as assistant hockey coach for the men’s NCAA Division I hockey team.
 He also previously served as head coach at Castleton State College in Castleton, Vermont, and assistant coach at Utica College in Utica, New York.
 He also played professional hockey in the West Coast Hockey League and Central Hockey League.

 He was named Coach of the Year at Castleton State in 2007 and was Eastern College Athletic Conference East Coach of the Year in 2011.
 He also was named Rookie of the Year for the Fresno Falcons in 2002.

 “I am incredibly honored to be the first men's hockey coach at Trine University.
 Since the moment I arrived in Angola, I have been impressed with not only the campus and infrastructure, but the amazing people that truly makeup Trine University,” he said.
 “The work that Dr. Brooks and the staff, especially Matt Land, have put into creating the environment at Trine — an environment that is primed and ready for hockey — clearly shows their dedication to the success of the hockey program at Trine University.

 “I believe that my variety of experiences in hockey as a player and a coach will be an excellent fit for Trine.
 I am eager to begin recruiting and introducing Trine and all it has to offer to hockey players all over North America.
 I am confident that through the collaborative efforts of the administration, the athletic department and myself, it is only a matter of time until Trine University is synonymous with hockey.”